open-watcom/owp4v1copy/bld/hdr/readme.txt

-6. If you add headers to the header project that need to be distributed as part of the official Open Watcom release, be sure to update the manifest files in distrib\manifest.
-The files to update are cm_clib_hdr for C headers and plib_hdr for C++ headers.
+6. If you add headers to the header project that need to be distributed as part of the official Open Watcom release, be sure to update the manifest file (files.dat) in bld/hdr.
+Don't forget to update both "DOSish" and other platforms if a change affects all targets.